utsav0/daily-dev-tips/src/pages/posts/scss-import.md

 `component/_buttons.scss`
 `component/_dropdown.scss`

-These can we used as follows:
+These can be used as follows:

 ```css
 @import 'base/reset';